EPCCed/APT-python4hpc/lectures/01/README.md

 # Next

-- Tomorrow's lecture will discuss Cython, PyPy and Numba
+- Next lecture will cover Cython, PyPy and Numba

-- Wednesday's practical will give you a chance to experiment improving Python performance using approaches discussed today and tomorrow
+- First practical will give you a chance to experiment improving Python performance using approaches from this and the next lecture